Related Covered Product Categories

 Make a Cost-Effective Purchase: Save $39 or More by Buying ENERGY STAR

 FEMP has calculated that the required ENERGY STAR-qualified monitor saves money if priced no more than $39 (in 2021 dollars) above the less efficient model.
 The best available model saves up to $48.
 Table 1 compares three types of product purchases and calculates the lifetime cost savings of purchasing efficient models.
 Federal purchasers can assume products that meet ENERGY STAR efficiency requirements are life cycle cost-effective.

 |TABLE 1.
 LIFETIME SAVINGS FOR EFFICIENT MONITOR MODELS|

 |Annual Energy Use (kWh)||13||44||171|

 View the Performance and Model Assumptions for Table 1

 Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost over the assumed product life of 4 years.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).
+Future electricity price trends and a 3% discount rate are from Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis – 2022 (NISTIR 85-3273-37 update 1).

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.